 - Sequence (the dose number of the vaccine being given)

-The table below represents the only valid code combinations that are possible for claiming through Sector Services.
+The table below represents the only valid code combinations that are possible for claiming through Sector Operations.
 The sequence should be between 1 and 99 unless specified otherwise.
 Note that age rules may also apply for specific vaccines.

 If you do not see these valid code combinations on your screen, please contact your PMS vendor for assistance in determining the correct option to choose.